 That's the largest absolute growth and a 14.9% increase.
 The percentage growth is the third largest percentage change for any race according to the Census's race and ethnicity definition.

-Turns out there’s been a 19.1% increase in the Hispanic population in Vermont.
+Turns out there's been a 27.6% increase in the Hispanic population in vermont.

-South Burlington took the number one over all spot for the largest Hispanic population in Vermont for 2019.
+What's the city in vermont with the largest hispanic/latino population?
+South Burlington took the number one over all spot for the largest Hispanic population in vermont for 2020.

 Read on below to see how we crunched the numbers and how your town ranked.

-How We Determined The Cities In Vermont With The Largest Hispanic Population For 2019
+How We Determined The Cities In vermont With The Largest Hispanic Population For 2020

 Specifically, we looked at table B03002: Hispanic OR LATINO ORIGIN BY RACE.
 Here are the category names as defined by the Census: